SainsburyWellcomeCentre/aeon_docs/src/about/index.md

 ## Code of Conduct

 Aeon is dedicated to providing a welcoming and positive experience for all its participants.
-We encourage respectful and considerate behavior, and we expect our community members to adhere to these principles.
+We encourage respectful and considerate behaviour, and we expect our community members to adhere to these principles.
 Please read our [Code of Conduct](target-code-of-conduct) for more details on our community guidelines and expectations.

 :::{toctree}
 :maxdepth: 1